Trading Market Hours and The 3 Major Sessions

 New York + London over-lap - 13:00 - 17:00 GMT

-The prices moves a lot during the New York and London Sessions because Multinational companies, hedge funds, managed funds and banks are open for trading.
+Prices change a lot during the New York and London times because big companies, funds, and banks are open for trading.

-This makes the trading market very liquid at this time and the high volume of transactions means that prices move a lot.
-At this time the charts will in general move in particular direction & form a short-term trend.
+This makes the trading market very active at this time, and the large number of trades means prices change a lot.
+Usually, charts will move in a certain way and create a short trend at this time.

-Once you trade indices for a while you will get to know that is easier to make money when the trading market is moving up or moving down, unlike when it's in a range.
+Once you trade indices for a while you will get to know that is easier to make money when the trading market is moving up or moving down, unlike when it is in a range.

 Asian Session Characteristics: